Skip to main content

 Joint Committee

 1. Accounts Management (AM) and Submission Processing (SP) assistors identify Joint Committee cases by applying Category A (CAT-A) criteria outlined in IRM 21.5.3-2, Examination Criteria (CAT-A) – General.
-When any case results in a refund or credit greater than $2 million ($5 million for a C Corp), regardless of the issue, the case is referred to CAT-A Classification.
+When any case results in a refund or credit greater than the amounts outlined in IRM 21.5.3-2, Examination Criteria (CAT-A) – General, regardless of the issue, the case is referred to CAT-A Classification.

 Note: